happywithxpl/GeneMiner/README.md

 # Contact

 Please check [Geneminer's homepage](https://github.com/happywithxpl/GeneMiner) first.
-If your question is running specific,please do not be surprised and report it to us.
+If your question is running specific, please do not be surprised and report it to us.
 We usually have quick response to bugs.

 - Find Questions & Answers at [GeneMiner Discussions](https://github.com/happywithxpl/GeneMiner/discussions/categories/q-a): **Recommended**
 - Report Bugs & Issues at [GeneMiner Issues](https://github.com/happywithxpl/GeneMiner/issues): Please avoid repetitive or irrelevant issues